firestar16/ACTS-121/chapter3.md

 ---
-title       : The Option Greeks description : This chapter explores the options greeks attachments : slides      :
+title       : The Option Greeks description : This lab is about working with the option greeks using R attachments : slides      :